 The term “Hatchback” quite literally means a car with a hatch at the back.
 In more popular terms, an Undying Love For Hatchbacks is a utilitarian, sub-compact, small economy car.

 Historical reference of a hatchback-type car can be traced back to the 1930s by Citroën; a French car company which developed the first modern hatchback; The Citroën 11CV Commerciale.

-It was not until 1983, the year in which India got its first hatchback; The Maruti 800.
+It was not until 1983, India got its first hatchback; The Maruti 800.
 Maruti 800 with its 800cc engine, set a record with an astounding 2.7 million units sold until production ceased in 2013.
-The Maruti 800 still remains the second-largest selling car after the Hindustan Ambassador.
+This car still remains the second-largest selling car after the Hindustan Ambassador.

 Did you know?
 7 out of 10 best selling cars of 2018 are hatchbacks, counting the likes of Maruti Suzuki Alto, Hyundai i10, Tata Tiago, Renault Kwid and more.